-Rain, wind take its toll on the area
+Horton takes supervisors’ oath; Kass, chairman for Plymouth County

 By Julie Ann Madden

-Akron and Westfield area residents faced both rain and snow the last couple of weeks in December but causing the most damage were high winds.
+Akron and Westfield area residents faced both rain and snow the last couple of weeks in December but causing the most damage were

-On Dec.
-16 – 17, Akron received 2.4 inches of snow, according to Brad Adams, Observing Program Leader of the National Weather Service – Sioux Falls.

-The snowstorm postponed or cancelled many activities in the area, including school sports events, church services and holiday activities.

 By Julie Ann Madden